raghavyadav01/ceph/doc/ops/manage/crush.rst

 The legacy values result in several misbehaviors:

- * For hiearchies with a small number of devices in the leaf buckets, some PGs map to fewer than the desired number of replicas.
+ * For hiearchies with a small number of devices in the leaf nodes, some PGs map to fewer than the desired number of replicas.
 This commonly happens for hiearchies with "host" nodes with a small number (1-3) of OSDs nested beneath each one.